Loading…

 Opt-in install

-$ npx @quantakrypto/qprobe --attest-owner example.comDetects
+$ npx @quantakrypto/qprobe --i-own-this example.comDetects

 Ownership-gated · read-only